gvatsal60/PythonTemplate/README.md

 ![GitHub forks](https://img.shields.io/github/forks/gvatsal60/PythonTemplate)
 ![GitHub stars](https://img.shields.io/github/stars/gvatsal60/PythonTemplate)

-This repository serves as a foundational template for new projects, equipped with essential tools for maintaining code quality and documentation consistency.
+This repository serves as a foundational template for new python projects, equipped with essential tools for maintaining code quality and documentation consistency.
 It includes: